Redeeming Diversity, Equality, and Inclusion

 I resonate with this basic practice incorporated into the BEMA Podcast because of a Jewish professor I had in college.
 He explained one day the difference between the western and eastern approaches to Scripture.
 He illustrated it with the following example.

-If the universe consisted of a chair in a room, people with western minds and eastern minds would approach the chair differently.
+If the universe consisted of a chair in a room, people with western minds and eastern minds would approach the room differently.
 The westerner would measure the height, width, depth and mass of the chair.
 He would weigh it and measure the distance of the chair from the walls and the ceiling.
 The easterner (the Hebrew) would start by asking, “Why is the chair here?”

 In my previous article, I discussed how the story is a chiasm (a type of poetry).
 A chiasm puts emphasis on the middle verse.
-In this story, the emphasis is on the people’s desire to “make a name for ourselves” because “otherwise we will be scattered over the face of the earth”.
+In this story, the emphasis falls on the people’s desire to “make a name for ourselves” because “otherwise we will be scattered over the face of the earth”.
 (Gen. 11:4)

 Why were they concerned about being scattered?
 Why does God care?
 What is God doing in confusing their languages and scattering them?

-For starters, God does not break into the story when they are making bricks.
-God isn’t threatened or concerned about their development of new technology.
+For starters, God does not break into the story, yet, when they are making bricks.
+We might assume, therefore, that God isn’t threatened or concerned about their development of new technology.
 He doesn’t break into the story until they say they are going to build a tower to make a name for themselves.

 We also need to be mindful, always, of context.
 The context here is that people are moving away from God, away from his plans.
 (Moving east.)
-God wanted them to multiply and fill the earth, but they wanted to put down roots in the plains of Shinar (Babylon) and build a tower to exalt themselves, lest they be scattered.
+God wanted them to multiply and fill the earth, but they wanted to put down roots in the plains of Shinar (Babylon), lest they be scattered, and build a tower to exalt themselves.

 Building a tower to make a name for themselves, in this context, means wanting to pursue their own plans to achieve their own ends.
 The concern about being scattered suggests they knew they were doing their own thing contrary to God’s plans for them.
-They might have feared being scattered because it would disrupt their plans.
+They might have feared being scattered because it would disrupt their plans to exalt themselves.

 Maybe they thought God couldn’t scatter them if they built a fortified tower.
-Maybe they were trying to make God deal with them on their own terms, in a location they established, by a structure by which they thought could ascend to God and control where God met with them.
+Maybe they were trying to make God deal with them on their own terms, in a location they established, by a structure by which they thought they could ascend to God and control where God met with them.

-Of course, God did exactly what they feared, and scattered them. against their wishes.
-But why?
-Was God threatened by them?
-Um…., no. So why did God scatter them?
+Of course, God did exactly what they feared, and scattered them a against their wishes by confusing their languages.

 I believe the answer lies partly in the fact that they were pursuing their own plans in exultation of themselves.
-Their plans were not consistent with God’s plans, and they knew it (thus, there fear of being scattered for doing it).

 God had other plans, and God frustrated their plans that were not in keeping with His plans.

 That might all seem arbitrary unless we keep asking questions and seeking answers.
 Why were the peoples’ plans something God couldn’t abide?

-They interfered with God’s plans, but how?
+How did the peoples’ plans interfere with God’s plans?

 What were God’s plans?

 Continue reading “How Does the Tower of Babel Fit into God’s Plan for People to Love Him and Love Our Neighbors?”